Is Virgin Olive Oil Better Than Olive Oil?

 Olive Oil Versus Extra Virgin Olive Oil: What’s the Difference?

-Olive Oil And Extra Virgin Olive Oil
+1. Extra Virgin Olive Oil Must Be Cold Pressed

-Olive Oil And Extra Virgin Olive Oil
+3. Harvesting Extra Virgin Olive Oil

-When it comes to making the best choice in olive oil for taste and health, there is simply no finer option than extra virgin olive oil.
-Distinct from other refined oils, it is the highest grade of olive oil you can buy due to the strict criteria that producers must be follow to label their product as ‘extra virgin olive oil’.
+Distinct from other refined oils, it is the highest grade of olive oil you can buy due to the strict criteria that producers must be followed to label their product as ‘extra virgin olive oil’.
 This gives the consumer a guarantee of quality from the earliest point in the production process.

 Extra Virgin Olive Oil Must Be Cold Pressed

-Refined Oils: How They Differ From Virgin Oils
+Refined Oils: How They Differ from Virgin Oils

 Unlike Extra Virgin Olive Oil, these are olive oils that have been refined by using agents such as acids, alkalis and heat to extract as much oil as possible from the olive pulp that remains after the first pressing.
 The result is a fattier and more acidic oil which lacks taste, aroma and natural antioxidants found in extra virgin olive oil.